tanpv/mwswp/book/the-big-picture.md

 ![](images/big_picture.png)

-In this chapter, we overview on common web scraping steps.
-Actually this is really simple process.
+What are common steps which you need to do for all web scraping tasks ?

-**Step 1** : Web scraping always start with a web page and data items which we want to scrape out from the page.
-At first step, we need to understand web page then find out  HTML tags contain our wanted data.
-Result from this step will be used in final step to actually scrape data.
+**Inspecting** : Mean understand where your data located inside html page ?
+We use `chrome developer tool` to inspect what `tag` contain our wanted data.

-**Step 2** : Wanted Data is located inside HTML page.
-We download HTML to local.
-We use Selenium for download.
+**Download html** : We use `selenium` to download html.

-**Step 3** : After have HTML page, we use Beautiful Soup to parse HTML content in to object.
-Then we search for HTML tags which contain our data.
+**Search for Tag** : After have html content, we use `Beautiful Soup` to parse html.
+Then we search for `tag` which contain our data.

-**Step 4** : Final step is scraping data and store it to file  or database.
-In this book we will make it simple by store data to file.
+**Scrape data** : Final step is scraping data from `tag` and store it to file  or database.

-#### Selenium
+### Selenium

 We use <a href="https://www.seleniumhq.org/" target="_blank">Selenium</a> to control browser and download HTML content.

-Why we not just use simple library like requests to download HTML content ?.
+Why not just use simple library like requests to download HTML content ?.

 Have 2 reasons: